Jacksadventure/synth-artifact2/README.md

     main()
 ```

-Save it as match.py, then, you can use the full command to run this file as the interpreter path for bRepair.
+Save it as match.py, then, you can use the full command to run this file as the interpreter path for erepair.

-> `./brepair 'python3 match.py <category>' <inputfile> <outputfile>`
+> `./erepair 'python3 match.py <category>' <inputfile> <outputfile>`

 ### 🐎 Evaluation